sr229/kuru-kuru/README.md

 The new system I implemented works using the following:

 - Using `BroadcastChannel`s and `WebSocket`s - we can send mutation events to update the counter, so this is practically realtime.
-- No API is actually exposed to the user, and have it on the same codebase as the site, so the backend inherits the website's security when deployed do Deno Deploy.
+- No API is actually exposed to the user, and have it on the same code and domain as the main website, so the backend inherits the website's security when deployed to a hosting site like Deno Deploy.
 - POSTing to the API is delayed by 5000ms (5s) before its submitted to the API in the frontend.
 While the provider does allow this, its due diligence to only submit it when there's inactivity.

 ### Usage